 speed-test package shows the speed of your internet connection.
 The

-emoj packages helps you search for emojis from the terminal.
-And
+emoj package helps you search for emojis from the terminal.
+And the

-wifi-passwords is a simple way to know the password of your current WiFi network.
+wifi-passwords package can help you find the password of your current WiFi network.

-You can run these utility packages directly from the command line without installing them using the npx command.
+You can run these utility packages directly from the command line using the npx command.

 npx speed-test npx emoj unicorn npx public-ip-cli npx wifi-password-cli